 Unfortunately, such sanctions can result in job loss, financial hardship, social stigma and the creation of a criminal record which will follow the offender for a lifetime.
-Clearly, a zealous West Palm Beach disorderly conduct attorney is essential under such circumstances.
+Clearly, a zealous West Palm Beach Lawyer is essential after receiving disorderly conduct charges.

 Though the prospect of fighting back against a charge of disorderly conduct may initially seem like an uphill battle, there are often multiple approaches that can prove successful for defendants.